ItJustWorksTM/EiffelVis/DEPLOYMENT.md

 Before building (with `npm run build` under `frontend/`),  you will want to edit [`frontend/.env`](`frontend/.env`).
 There are currently two options to set:
 - `EIFFELVIS_URL` is the hostname, port and path at which the backend is deployed; the prefix `@origin` can be used to indicate that the backend is reachable on the same host as the frontend.
+Alternatively, the prefix `@hostname` can be used to only keep the origin hostname, thus allowing the port to be different.
 - `EIFFELVIS_SSL` indicates whether the backend is reachable through SSL/TLS

 Once you have built the frontend, simply copy `frontend/public` wherever your webserver is expecting the built frontend tree to be.